digital-asset/daml/docs/source/tools/sandbox.rst

 Contract Identifier Generation
 ******************************

-Sandbox supports two contract identifiers generator schemes.
+Sandbox supports two contract identifier generator schemes:

 * The so-called *deterministic* scheme that deterministically produces contract identifiers from the state of the underlying ledger.
 Those